kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 The SP may return a transient gRPC error.
 The sidecar controller's existing retry logic handles this.
 The `CreateSnapshot` call will be retried.

 **CSI driver does not return topology in the response:**
-If the driver does not populate `AccessibleTopology` in the `CreateSnapshotResponse`, the sidecar controller simply skips the topology patch.
+If the driver does not populate `accessible_topology` in the `CreateSnapshotResponse`, the sidecar controller simply skips the topology patch.
 The `VolumeSnapshotContent` is created successfully without topology information.
 This ensures backward compatibility with drivers that do not support topology.

-**No nodes match the snapshot's `AccessibleTopology` (scheduler plugin):**
+**No nodes match the snapshot's `NodeAffinity` (scheduler plugin):**
-All candidate nodes are filtered out by the plugin because no node's labels satisfy any of the snapshot's `AccessibleTopology` terms.
+All candidate nodes are filtered out by the plugin because no node's labels satisfy any of the snapshot's `NodeAffinity` terms.
 The pod remains unschedulable with an event indicating the topology mismatch.
 This is a permanent failure unless new nodes are added in a compatible topology.

+**Snapshot `NodeAffinity` incompatible with `StorageClass.AllowedTopologies` (Immediate binding):**
+The external-provisioner detects that the intersection of `StorageClass.AllowedTopologies` and the snapshot's `NodeAffinity` is empty.
+Provisioning fails immediately with an event indicating the topology incompatibility.
+The user must either use a StorageClass with compatible `AllowedTopologies` or use a snapshot accessible from the desired topology.

 **VolumeSnapshotContent has topology field empty:**
 In this case, default scheduler behavior will run, so no snapshot topology will be taken into account when filtering out nodes.